unitedastronomer/E1-572G-Hackintosh/README.md

 ### config.plist

+There are two versions of EFI.

+* EFI (Big Sur and earlier)
+	* Configured to boot only up to Big Sur. macOS Big Sur is the last natively supported OS without the need to apply root-patches with OCLP.
+* EFI
+	* Configured to boot up to **Sonoma**, however security features are loosened in order for root patches be applied.

 In the config.plist, section <code>PlatformInfo > Generic</code> is currently left empty, generate your own SMBIOS data.
 * Use a **MacbookPro11,1** SMBIOS

-This OpenCore configuration was set up to allow booting macOS versions as early as High Sierra up to Sonoma.
-Some security was lifted up needed to allow root patching.
-* If you choose to install Big Sur or earlier, you can leave this config as-is or re-enable security features by:
-    * Delete `amfi=0x80` in boot-args
-    * Set `csr-active-config` to `00000000`
-    * Disable these Kernel -> Patches
-      * Force FileVault on Broken Seal
-      * Disable Library Validation Enforcement
-      * Disable _csr_check() in _vnode_check_signature
-    * Set `SecureBootModel` to `Default`, and do an NVRAM reset if you have set this setting after OS was already installed.

 ## macOS Monterey, Ventura and Sonoma
-Root patching via Opencore Legacy Patcher is needed to restore Graphics Acceleration since Ventura, and WiFi functionality since Monterey.
+Patches are needed to be applied using Opencore Legacy Patcher to restore WiFi functionality on since Monterey, and Graphics Acceleration since Ventura.

 ![](assets/oclp.png)